-Is able to formulate judgements with incomplete or limited information, but that include reflecting on social and ethical responsibilities linked to the application of their knowledge and judgements.
+Is able to formulate judgements with incomplete or limited information, but that include reflecting on social and ethical responsibilities linked to the application of their knowledge and judgements.8.
+Ability to analyze critically on how the current legal framework, relevant to the fields of commercial and company law or of maritime and transport law, international trade law or of international arbitration and business law, operates and evolves.

-- 8. Ability to analyze critically on how the current legal framework, relevant to the fields of commercial and company law or of maritime and transport law, operates and evolves. - 9.
-Ability to independently develop, conduct and account for academic research and based on this, provide a well-reasoned opinion of his/her own. - 10.
+- 9. Ability to independently develop, conduct and account for academic research and based on this, provide a well-reasoned opinion of his/her own. - 10.
 Ability to independently incorporate ethical perspectives in his/her professional assessment.